view all images ( of 3 shown)

 Relocation

-Francis W. Reid was born in ON, Canada.
-He probably resided southwest of Ottawa for a short time, but accompanied his family to San Jose, CA, by 1870, at least, perhaps earlier.
-As noted in the 1870 US Census, Francis's father William worked as a farm laborer in the Redwood Township of San Jose.
+According to the 1900 US Census and other sources, Reid's family lived in ON until 1868, when it moved to San Jose, CA. As noted in the 1870 US Census, Francis's father William worked as a farm laborer in the Redwood Township of San Jose.
 At this time, William Reid had no real estate but owned about $375 of other assets.
 The household included his parents, younger sister Anna and a housekeeper, Abigail Cornwell (born c.
 1819 in NJ).
 (See Ancestry.com, Source Citation Year: 1870; Census Place: Redwood, Santa Clara, California; Roll: M593_88; Page: 125A, accessed 04/30/2025.)

-Reid was buried at the Madronia Cemetery in Saratoga, CA, alongside his wife.
+Reid passed away in a nursing facility in the East Bay and was buried at the Madronia Cemetery in Saratoga, CA, alongside his wife.

 Parents